Mexican Wedding Rings

 3/4 tsp. ground nutmeg

-Praline Cookies (taken from the Farm Journal Christmas Book)
+Praline Cookies (taken from the Farm Journal Christmas Book)24 graham crackers

 1 c. light brown sugar, firmly packed